A Maintenance Program That Works!

 Here is one example of a Station Log,

-You may notice that logging transmitter readings, as in past years, is no longer required.
+Also, you may notice that logging transmitter readings, as in past years, is no longer required.
 However, stations should make a practice of periodically logging operating parameters in case an FCC Agent comes.
 This information can be in the Station Log or in a separate (paper or digital) file.
 In case of some issue, such data can be used to prove the station normally was operating correctly.

 Station logs are to be kept for two years, unless the FCC asks for them or by prudent action to ensure records of operations subject to a complaint or other problems are saved as long as necessary.